JeffHoover/FLWD-Pi/README.md

 - 40 pin header to solder on https://www.adafruit.com/products/2822 ($1) or just individual jumper wires
 -

-Zero might not end up being cheap, and more work to set up so not as good for students.
+Zero might not end up being cheap ( b/c of all the parts needed to add from the basic Pi), and more work to set up so not as good for students.